prakash-p-a/prakash-p-a/README.md

-- 👋 Hi, I’m @prakash-p-a (Security Analyst ||)
+👋 Hey there, I'm @prakash-p-a (Security Analyst 🛡️)
-- 👀 I’m interested in observation of logic behind the coding but not coding :')
+👀 I've got a knack for unraveling the intricate logic behind code without actually diving into coding myself :')
-- 🌱 I’m currently learning and preparing for DevSecOps.
+🌱 Currently delving into the world of DevSecOps, sharpening my skills one step at a time.
-- 💞️ I’m looking to collaborate on thoughts to solve the bigger issues with smaller steps.
+💡 Open to collaborating on brainstorming innovative solutions to tackle complex challenges, breaking them down into manageable bits.
-- 📫 How to reach me mail: prakashpayyanagoudar@gmail.com or Insta: Virtue_of_Vague
+📫 Reach out to me via email: prakashpayyanagoudar@gmail.com or hit me up on Insta: Virtue_of_Vague 📩

 <!---
 prakash-p-a/prakash-p-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.